 Solving the puzzle requires some knowledge of how the Middle English alphabet was arraigned.
-The j was not usually included in the alphabet (it’s place in words was represented with an i).
+The j was not usually included in the alphabet (its place in words was represented with an i).
 Additionally, w was taken, at least sometimes in this puzzle, as a vowel.
-To help you get started, here’s the first two lines:
+To help you get started, here are the first two lines:

 A hert herborowith.

 A knyth herborowith.